 Note: on WPL/KM 29-inch GAS models, keep in mind that the thermal device that controls heating (it’s the ‘thermal cutout’ and controls the motor in electric models) is in the back, and looks different.
 That one’s a skinny little fellow, about 1-1/4 inches long by approx ¼ inch wide, mounted to the blower housing in back, next to the control tstat(s).
 Can be bypassed to test just like the others, though.

-Here are two popular thermal cutouts
+Here are the two most popular thermal cutouts used

 Whirlpool/KM 27-inch (wide) dryers: Mounted on the side of the element

 ‘can’, accessed from the front.
 The thermal’s furthest back on the

 can, behind the safety tstat.
 Easy to get to: use a putty knife in its top

 edge to release the bottom front panel, and swing the panel down.
 It’s

 easiest to remove the heat shield over the front of the element to get a

 Frigidaire – built (Frig, Westinghouse, Tappan, Gibson, Kelvinator): most newer models tuck theirs above the large round element ‘pan’ behind the drum.
 There’re often tight ones to get to, but if you pop the cabinet top (a putty knife pushed into the front, on each side, releases the top clips) and swing it up out of the way, you’ll see it back there, next to the safety tstat.
 It’s the smaller round device, and its wire terminals are usually the smaller 3/16 inch ones.

 GE/Hotpoint: Pre ‘Profile’ models mounted their thermal in the same basic location as Frigidaire.